kawansoft/SympleGit-Java/README.md

 }
 ```

-### Large Output
+#### Large Output

-Behind the scenes, `GitCommander` uses `InputStream` to retrieved the errors and output.

-This example of the Git command provides full commit messages and metadata for each commit, which can be quite substantial for large repositories.
-So we will retrieve the result  using an `InputStream` if size > 4Mb.
+In cases involving more extensive data, such as full commit messages and metadata for each commit in large repositories, `GitCommander` employs `InputStream` to manage and retrieve the output.
+For outputs exceeding 4MB, `InputStream` is particularly useful to process and handle the data effectively.
+This approach ensures that even with substantial amounts of data, `GitCommander` can efficiently process and provide the required information.

 ```java
 // List full commit messages and metadata for each commit, which can be quite substantial